 - Applications: Designed for future-proof networks, including ultra-high-bandwidth services like 8K video streaming, virtual reality, and industrial IoT.

-Advantages of PON Technology
+Benefits of PON

 As the technology of access network, Passive Optical Network has been deployed for over 20 years.
 It offers numerous advantages over traditional Ethernet and point-to-point optical networks: